 God dwells in all things.
 He can be found by those who go seeking Him.
-There are as many spiritual paths as there are those whom walk this earth.
-Yet, God still takes an active role in each of our lives and is more than just an abstract presence to be feared and respected.
+There are as many spiritual paths as there are those who walk this earth.
+Yet, God still takes an active role in each of our lives and is more than an abstract presence here on earth.

-As we honor the Epiphany of the Lord, we are reminded of the spiritual quest upon which we have been sent.
+As we celebrate the Epiphany of the Lord this Sunday, we are reminded of the spiritual quest that we have been sent out upon.
 Having been familiar with Jewish scripture at the time-particularly the writing of Isaiah-magi from the east arrived in Jerusalem asking about the revelation of the Lord.

-Knowing there is more to this spiritual experience they were undergoing, the magi sought further directions on where to go and where the Messiah is to be born.
+Knowing there was more to this spiritual experience they were undergoing, the magi sought further direction on where to go and where the Messiah was to be born.
 While their own calculations and intuitions got them to Jerusalem, experts in revelation and religion gave more specific detail on where to find the savior.